SkylineCommunications/dataminer-docs/user-guide/Getting_started/Creating_a_DataMiner_System.md

   - You can host the storage nodes yourself.
 This means you will need to take care of [configuring and maintaining the databases](xref:Configuring_dedicated_clustered_storage).

-  - If you install DataMiner by [downloading a pre-installed DataMiner VHDX](xref:Using_a_pre_installed_DataMiner_VHDX), for testing or staging setups, you can host Cassandra and OpenSearch locally on Windows Subsystem for Linux (WSL).
+  - If you install DataMiner by [downloading a pre-installed DataMiner Virtual Hard Disk](xref:Using_a_pre_installed_DataMiner_Virtual_Hard_Disk), for testing or staging setups, you can host Cassandra and OpenSearch locally on Windows Subsystem for Linux (WSL).
 While this is very easy to set up and allows you to get started immediately, it should never be used for production systems.
 However, if you later decide to use such a system in production, you can switch the existing DataMiner System to one of the two setups above instead.